-There's never been a better time to buy a processor for under $125.
-AMD's latest processors have shaken up the low-cost landscape, so now you can find quad-core models with gaming-capable integrated graphics for a mere $100.
-Intel's response has brought hyper-threading to its low-end Pentium processors and two additional cores to the Core i3 lineup, which vastly improves performance for its budget chips even though they're still limited in the graphics department.
+There's never been a better time to buy a cheap CPU.
+AMD's current Ryzen 3000 and Athlon processors (including the recently released unlocked $49 Athlon 3000G, which we're in the process of reviewing) have shaken up the low-cost landscape.
+So now you can find quad-core models with gaming-capable integrated graphics for a mere $100, and the Athlon lineup now dips as low as $49.
+Intel's response has brought Hyper-threading to its low-end Pentium processors and two additional cores to the Core i3 line, which greatly improves performance for its budget chips even though they're still limited in terms of their graphics.

 Quick Shopping Tips

 When choosing a CPU, consider the following:

 - You can't lose with AMD or Intel: Both companies offer good budget chips, and overall CPU performance between comparative parts is closer than it’s been in years.
 That said, if you’re primarily interested in gaming, Intel’s chips will generally deliver better performance when paired with a graphics card, while AMD’s Raven Ridge models (like the AMD Ryzen 3 2200G) do a better job of delivering gaming-capable performance at modest settings and resolutions without the need for a graphics card.

 - Clock speed is more important than core count: Higher clock speeds translate to snappier performance in simple, common tasks such as gaming, while extra cores will help you get through time-consuming workloads faster.

 - Get the latest gen: You won't save much money in the long run by going with an older CPU